 Location: 414 Run Road, Tapora

-Ātiu Creek Campground is a vehicle-based campground on the northern side of the park.
-Atiu Creek is a great place for camping in Auckland, New Zealand.
-There is plenty to see and do, from a family picnic in a picturesque spot of your own, to have a stroll and watching the sheep and cattle at the working farm, exploring different walking tracks, along with cycling and horse riding tracks.
+Ātiu Creek Campground is a vehicle-based campground on the northern side of the park. Ātiu Creek is a great place for camping in Auckland, New Zealand.
+There is plenty to see and do such as picnics in a picturesque spot of your own, strolls where you can watch the sheep and cattle at the working farm, exploring different walking tracks, as well as cycling and horse riding tracks.
 If you have a horse, they can actually stay overnight too with a particular holding paddock on site.

-There is parking for up to 25 cars at the end of the park entrance road, there is also overflow parking to the west of the main car park.
-Drinkable water is available from four taps located at the campground and one toilet block with three unisex toilets.
+There is parking for up to 25 cars at the end of the park entrance road, with overflow parking to the west of the main car park.
+Drinkable water is available from four taps located at the campground, along with one toilet block with three unisex toilets.

-Dogs must be on leash at all times in all other areas of our parks unless otherwise stated in the dog walking section.
+Dogs must be on a leash at all times in all other areas the park, unless otherwise stated in the dog walking section.

 |Boat ramp||Mobile phone coverage||Mobility access (partial)||Parking|